shanesoh/fossasia2021-securing-microservices/slides.md

 * Decouple policy decision-making from policy enforcement
     * Authorization logic written outside of service instead of it peppered all over the code
         * Separation of concerns: Developers focus on writing application logic assuming authorization is handled
-    * Policies can be reloaded without restarting upstream service
+    * Policies can be reloaded without restarting underlying service
     * Facilitates discoverability, reuse and governance

 --